ArcaneEngineer/ECS-tutorials/part3.md

 Above, I said "more on this shortly" when talking about `component.init`, or more specifically, the `initTransform`, `initTurret` etc. functions that back our generalised `component.init`.

-To get these `init*` functions to read in the necessary raw data which we pass as the second argument or parameter, we have to change them slightly:
+To get these `init*` functions to read in the necessary raw data (which we pass as the second argument / parameter), we have to change them slightly:

 ```
 //--- Declare component initialisation functions ---//